 This advanced course aims at qualifying the participants to make correct decisions in situations where competences in international law and ethics are similarly relevant.
 The capacity is built and trained by means of case studies which are drawn on situations and reports from recent deployment.

 The concrete cases and topics can vary from year to year and will reflect current needs.
-Proposals from course participants are welcome but should be made in advance to allow for a sound preparation of the analysis.
+Cases from the experience of course participants are welcome but should be made in advance to allow for a sound preparation of the analysis.

 Topics and Subjects of the course.
 Outline of the Curriculum.